rax-maas/blueflood/README.md

     -Dblueflood.config=file:///path/to/blueflood.conf \
     -Dlog4j.configuration=file:///path/to/log4j.properties

 Each configuration option can be found in Configuration.java.
-Each of those can be overriden on the command line by
+Each of those can be overridden on the command line by
 doing:

     -DCONFIG_OPTION=NEW_VALUE